MrsBlooGhost/backend/RB120-129/Review/misc_exercises.md

 #1

+> What will the following code output?
+Why?

 The code raises a SystemStackError indicating that a recursive error has occurred because on line 12, we are calling the setter method `id=()` within the setter method `id=()`.

 We can fix this error by referencing the `@id` instance variable instead and initializing it to the `value` passed in.
 This way, the code outputs `45`.